pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 clip = core.std.Boxblur(clip, hradius=10, hpasses=3, vradius=10, vpasses=3)

-### output the video clip ###
+### 4. output the video clip
-# first convert it to the output format we want.
+# first convert it to the output format we want
 clip = core.resize.Bilinear(clip, format=vs.YUV420P8)

-# specify that the clip called "clip" is what the script will output
+# and lastly specify that the clip called "clip" is what the script should output
 clip.set_output()
 ```